AshtaLaVista/AshtaLaVista/README.md

 # Hi there 👋

 My name is Olga and I'm data analyst.
 Despite I'm 44, I venture to wear new career way.
-From november 2020 every day increases my level of expertise in data analytics.
+From november 2020 every day increases my level of expertise in data analytics 💪